blocher/oneholyname/public/wp-content/plugins/printfriendly/readme.txt

 === Print, PDF, Email by PrintFriendly ===
-Contributors: printfriendly,joostdevalk, jrf
+Contributors: printfriendly, joostdevalk, jrf
 Tags: print, pdf, email, print button, wp-print, print recipe, print post, print page, print widget, print plugin, printable, wp-pdf, pdf post, pdf page, pdf button, pdf widget, pdf plugin, woocommerce print, woocommerce pdf
 Requires at least: 2.8
-Tested up to: 4.9
+Tested up to: 5.0.2
-Stable tag: 3.13.0
+Stable tag: 3.14.5

 The #1 Print, PDF, Email button.
 Stylish, full featured, customizable.
 Add custom header, footer, and more.

 == Description ==

+**GDPR (General Data Protection Regulation)**

+PrintFriendly Pro is GDPR compliant.
+[Privacy Policy](https://www.printfriendly.com/privacy).
+We are working on making the free version GDPR complaint, but as of today it is not because stringent cookie consent requirements.
+If you are an EU publisher, we recommend purchasing a [PrintFriendly Pro Subscription](https://www.printfriendly.com/button/pro) for your domain.

+**Features**

+PrintFriendly is used by millions of people everyday to help them save paper and ink when they print and generate PDFs (Good for the environment and peoples wallet!).

+* Print, PDF, and email.
+* Stylish, highly polished, intuitive UI/UX that end-users love.
+* Editable Preview - change text/image size, and delete to save even more paper and ink.
+* PDF - clickable links and custom paper sizes (A4 or Letter).
+* Reliable & Fast - We've developed this product over the past 9 years and it's fully optimized.

 **Benefits For Publishers**
+* Automatically detects page content so you don't have to create print.css.
 * Professional: highly polished, stable, and supported.
-* Stylish lightbox (no annoying new tabs or window).
-* Ultimate, Print, PDF, Email experience for your users.
 * Works on HTTP, HTTPS, and password protected sites.
-* Help people save money and the environment.
+* Customization features (see below)
-* Full featured and free (ad supported) or [Pro Service](https://www.printfriendly.com/button/pro).
+* Full featured free (ad supported) version and optional [Pro Upgrade](https://www.printfriendly.com/button/pro).

-**Benefits for End-Users**

-* Save paper and ink when you print
-* Change the text and image size
-* Edit the page by clicking to remove text or images before print or PDF.
-(Optional feature publishers can choose.)
-* PDF with clickable links
-* Custom paper sizes (A4 or Letter) for PDF

 **Customization**